matomo-org/developer-documentation/docs/5.x/tracking-javascript.md

 Piwik uses first party cookies to keep track of some user information over time.
 Consideration must be given to retention times and avoiding conflicts with other cookies, trackers, and apps.

 *   `disableCookies()` - Disable all first party cookies.
-Existing Piwik cookies for this websites will be deleted on the next page view.
+Existing Piwik cookies for this website will be deleted on the next page view.
 Cookies will be even disabled if the user has given cookie consent using the method `rememberCookieConsentGiven()`.
-*   `deleteCookies()` - Delete the tracking cookies currently currently set (this is useful when [creating new visits](https://matomo.org/faq/how-to/#faq_187))
+*   `deleteCookies()` - Delete the tracking cookies currently set (this is useful when [creating new visits](https://matomo.org/faq/how-to/#faq_187))
 *   `hasCookies()` - Return whether cookies are enabled and supported by this browser.
 *   `setCookieNamePrefix( prefix )` - the default prefix is '_pk_'.
 *   `setCookieDomain( domain )` - the default is the document domain; if your website can be visited at both www.example.com and example.com, you would use: `tracker.setCookieDomain('.example.com');` or `tracker.setCookieDomain('*.example.com');`